GumboCode/gumbocode/README.md

-# Oh hi,👋 come in, take in the aroma of the gumbo I have sitting on my stove.🍲
+# Oh hi,👋 come in, take in the aroma of gumbo.
+I still have some on my stove.🍲

 ### Have a seat if you would like,🪑 and grab yourself a bowl.🥣 Allow me to tell you a bit about myself.